How the "Urine Toxic Metals" Test

 The report classifies the man's lead and mercury levels as "elevated because they are twice as high as the upper limit of their "reference ranges."
 However, this classification is misleading because:

 Doctor's Data also processes the urine toxic metals test for The Great Plains Laboratory, Inc., of Lenexa, Kansas.
-Urine toxic metal testing is also performed by Genova Diagnostics (Asheville, North Carolina) Metametrix Clinical Laboratory (Duluth, Georgia), and Micro Trace Minerals GmbH (Hersbruck, Germany).
+Urine toxic metal testing is also performed in the United States by Genova Diagnostics (Asheville, North Carolina) and Metametrix Clinical Laboratory (Duluth, Georgia), which Genova purchased in 2012.

 Why Provoked Testing Is a Scam